CICS110/CICS110.github.io/main/guides/design_doc.md

+---
+sidebar_position: 2
+---

-# Kobi's Everything Doc for CICS 110
+# Kobi's Design Doc

 Preface: I made this as a way to organize my thoughts and to help me plan out the course.
 This was done primarily as an exercise so I can better understand the course content.
 I have no notion that any of this stuff is good, but it can be used if it seems helpful.